-Using labels or images of what is inside the container will help the user.
+Using labels or images of what is inside the container may help the user find the stored item they are seeking.
+Using a color-coding system may also support organization.
 (Image to left)

 Creating an organized space may support memory or attention.
 Other options for storage include using baskets on countertops, and shelving or hooks by the door for frequently used items.